MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 ![IP whitelisting](Images\IP-security.png)

-### Login page
+### Registration and Login

-The login page section provides a means of customizing the text that is shown on the login page (above username/password).
+The Registration and Login section provides a means of customizing user registration and login.

+The text that is shown on the login page (above username/password).
 For example, a notice could be added on who to contact to get an account.

+User registration can be disabled so that Enterprise administrators always have to invite users to the MyGet Enterprise plan.

 ### Passwords